 We provide you with our guide to all things memory, which you can consult to get an idea of the necessary amount of RAM you require.

 Rolling back an update

 PC updates are supposed to keep your PC functioning as well as possible, but this isn’t always the case.
-If an update is causing more harm than good, sometimes you have no choice but to uninstall the update and revert to the previous version of Windows in order to get the computer running properly.
+Sometimes certain updates impede functioning instead of improving it, in which case you’ll want to undo the update by wiping it from your system.
+Unfortunately, your only option might be using an older version of Windows until an update delivers improved functionality.
 A good example of this is the March 2020 Windows 10 update, which caused problems from blue screens to login and audio loss issues.
 Here’s how to do it.

 Step 1: Enter “Settings” in the search box, and select the Settings option that appears in the results.
 Then, select Update & Security.

 Step 3: Select the most recent update from the options that appear, and click Uninstall to begin the process.
-It’s not a bad idea to do a little research beforehand to find out exactly which update is behind the problem you’re experiencing.
+Before clicking on the first update you see, we recommend investigating your updates to see which one is the source of the issues you’re experiencing.

-Unfortunately, uninstalling an update doesn’t always solve problems caused by it.
+Updates could be the root of your problems.
+However, sometimes you may find that uninstalling the problematic update doesn’t eliminate the issues.
 Some Windows 10 2020 update errors, such as loss of audio, persisted even after uninstalling the update.
-In these cases, you may need to troubleshoot more deeply.
+When you cannot resolve your update errors by simply uninstalling those updates, you will have to troubleshoot more deeply.

 - How to uninstall Windows 10